-It seems, worry is one way that the brain exercises.
+It seems worried is one way that the brain exercises

 Their "default mode network," is thinking of all the negative outcomes or feelings.
 Their brains seem to be active even when they’re not doing anything in particular.
 Since the medial prefrontal cortex is part of that system, ruminating thoughts are difficult to turn off.
 Hence overthinking becomes a real challenge for some neuroticistic individuals.